 Before we dive into the “how,” let’s quickly touch on the “why.”
 Popped sorghum is a wholesome, gluten-free snack that’s naturally high in fiber and antioxidants.
 It’s a great alternative to popcorn—especially for people with corn allergies or those looking for a more sustainable grain.

-Tip #1: Start with a Hot Pan
+Tip #1: Start with a Hot Pan in a Well-Ventilated Area

 One of the biggest mistakes people make when popping sorghum is starting with a cold pan.
 Sorghum grains are small and require a quick burst of heat to pop effectively.
 Always preheat your pan before adding the grains.
 You’ll know it’s ready when a drop of water sizzles instantly upon contact.

-Tip #2: Use Medium-High Heat
+Tip #2: Use High Heat

 Tip #3: Keep It Moving